Maintenance

 Wiki permission flags

-Two independent safety flags control destructive operations:
+Three independent safety flags control operations:

 can_modify